AkremGomri/music-stream-forecast/README.md

 ## 📌 Project Context

-The company **Dibsteur** launched an artificial intelligence development seminar with the goal of building an AI-based solution capable of detecting **promising music artists**.
+A leading digital music distribution platform (name withheld for privacy) launched an artificial intelligence development seminar with the goal of building an AI-based solution capable of detecting **promising music artists**.
 The company wants to sign artists who:

 * Will generate **enough future streams** to be profitable,
 * But **not too many**, so they do not attract major labels and investors.